Blu (artist): North America

-In 2008 Blu accepted an invitation from the Deitch Gallery in New York to paint the exterior of their Long Island location.

-After being invited by the Museum of Contemporary Art, Los Angeles to paint an exterior wall of the museum for its "Art in the Street" exhibition, its director Jeffrey Deitch ordered the resulting mural to be whitewashed the day after it was finished, probably due to its political content.
-The mural represented two rows of coffins each draped with a one-dollar bill in place of the American flag.
+In 2008, Blu accepted an invitation from the Deitch Gallery in New York to paint the exterior of their Long Island location.
+After being invited by the Museum of Contemporary Art, Los Angeles to paint the exterior wall of the museum for its "Art in the Street" exhibition, its director Jeffrey Deitch ordered the resulting mural to be whitewashed the day after it was finished, probably due to its political content.
+The mural represented two rows of coffins, each draped with a one-dollar bill in place of the American flag.

 West Bank

-In 2007, Santa's Ghetto, a London-based art collective which organizes annual happenings of painting performances and print trade fairs, invited Blu to a festival that took place in the West Bank.
+In 2007, Santa's Ghetto, a London-based art collective that organises annual happenings of painting performances and print trade fairs, invited Blu to a festival that took place in the West Bank.
 Blu was part of a group of artists, including Banksy, Mark Jenkins, Ron English, Swoon, and Faile who painted on the wall around Bethlehem that separates the West Bank from Israel.
-On a watchtower border Blu painted a figure of a person trying to tear down the walls with his finger.
+On a watchtower border, Blu painted a figure of a person trying to tear down the walls with his finger.

 Europe

 Austria

-In 2010 Blu was invited to Vienna to paint a mural at the Danube River harbour near Albern in the city district of Simmering.
+In 2010, Blu was invited to Vienna to paint a mural at the Danube River harbour near Albern in the city district of Simmering.

 First suggested in 1923 as one possibility for the expansion of Vienna's harbour facilities, Albern was selected for realisation by the German Reich Ministry of Transport (Reichsverkehrsministerium) in 1939, a year after the "Anschluss" of Austria to Nazi Germany.
 The project was to serve as a logistic node of a future geo- and biopolitical order, designated for the transshipment of grain from the annexed or economically colonized regions of eastern and south-eastern Europe to the heartlands of the German Reich.
-For the construction of the harbour basin and its five granaries between 1939 and 1942 the Nazi regime employed forced labour.
-Realized on one of the granaries, Blu's mural called upon the overdue historical and social commemoration of the place's charged history and the unknown fates of the forced labourers who built it.
+For the construction of the harbour basin and its five granaries between 1939 and 1942, the Nazi regime employed forced labour.
+Realized on one of the granaries, Blue's mural called upon the overdue historical and social commemoration of the place's charged history and the unknown fates of the forced labourers who built it.
 The commissioned piece was destroyed in autumn 2013 in the course of renovation works.

 England

-In 2007, Blu went to London for the first time where he made many pieces around Camden Town and Willow Street, and at the former headquarters of art-gallery website Pictures on Walls.
-That same summer he took part in a two-man exhibit with Ericailcane at the Lazarides Gallery.
+In 2007, Blu went to London for the first time, where he made many pieces around Camden Town and Willow Street and at the former headquarters of the art gallery website Pictures on Walls.
+That same summer, he took part in a two-man exhibit with Ericailcane at the Lazarides Gallery.
 The following year, the Tate Modern presented an exhibition on the phenomenon of street art and invited Blu, along with JR, Faile, Sixeart, and Os Gêmeos e Nunca, to paint its entire main façade.